Xavier4t/Sports_and_Restaurants/README.md

 	    distance: business/restaurant distance from the Stadium/Arena coordinates.

 	absolute total: the total number of businesses (restaurants, food places, etc.) found inside the search radius
-	total: the total number of businesses in the JSON file, up to 1000**²**.
+	total²: the total number of businesses in the JSON file, up to 1000.